getsentry/sentry-electron/README.md

 import { init } from '@sentry/electron/renderer';
 ```

-If you are using a framework specific Sentry SDK, you can pass that `init` function as the second parameter and the two
+If you are using a framework specific Sentry SDK, you can pass that `init` function as the second parameter in the
-SDKs functionality will be combined:
+renderer and the two SDKs functionality will be combined:
 ```javascript
 import { init } from '@sentry/electron/renderer';
 import { init as reactInit } from '@sentry/react';